-The departmental honors program is open to history majors with a cumulative and major GPA that meets or exceeds 3.5.Over the course of three or four semesters, a student enrolls in an independent study to examine the literature of the student’s chosen interest.
+Students traditionally begin honors during their sophomore or junior years (though an accelerated path can be available).
+Over the course of three or four semesters, a student enrolls in an independent study to examine scholarship closely aligned with the student’s historical interest.
 This independent course lays the foundation for the next step: developing and researching a paper under close mentorship by a faculty member.
 Honors students also participate in one of our MA seminar courses.

-Speak with the Departmental Honors Coordinator, Dr. Bonnie Laughlin-Schultz (email@example.com), who will help you fill out an application form to submit to the Honors College.
+Make an appointment to speak with the Departmental Honors Coordinator, Dr. Bonnie Laughlin-Schultz (email@example.com), who will help you fill out an application form to submit to the Honors College.

 The following twelve hours are required to earn the Departmental Honors designation.
-In most cases the credits may be applied in fulfillment of history electives:
+In most cases the credits may be applied in fulfillment of history electives.

 3721 - Coleman Hall